 Our person-centred approach places service users at the heart of everything we do.
-We recognise that autism is a complex condition which may include behaviours that challenge, for example, a manifestation of someone trying to communicate frustration, anxiety, pain or needs.
-Our highly experienced therapeutic team is trained to manage challenging behaviour by using the positive behaviour support model.
+We recognise that autism is a complex condition which may include behaviours that challenge, for example, a manifestation of someone trying to communicate frustration, anxiety or pain.
+Our highly experienced therapeutic team is trained to manage behavious that challenge, by using the positive behaviour support model.

 We recognise that the transition from childhood to adulthood is particularly difficult for those with autism who face changes in their living arrangements.